pp4rs/2024-uzh-installation-guide/docs/textEditor.md

 Where it prompts you to install the 'Remote WSL' extension, choose 'Install'.

-Once complete, in your Ubuntu terminal type `code` and press `Return`.
+Once complete, in your Ubuntu terminal type `code .` and press `Return`.
 You should see the following (what appears after `code .`) below:

 <img src="../img/misc-windows/98-code-on-ubuntu.jpg" class="center" height = "500">